sancarn/Innovyze-ICM-Libraries/Documentation/Ruby Scripts and Import & Export.md

 if(obj['my field 26']='D') logMessage("Where 'my field 26' is 'D'",'I')
 ```

+### Other information

 Field names which are read refer to the names in the import data source, names which are written refer to field names in the InfoWorks network.
 If a column in the import layer has the same name as a column in the infoworks table, a 1 is appended to the end of it's name.
+Finally if the field being requested is an empty string, i.e. `obj[""]` the expression will return the rowid of the object in the GIS table.
 <br>

 ## message_box